top of page

 The solution consists of the superposition of the solution of the homogeneous differential equation and a particular solution of the inhomogeneous differential equation.

-Hence, we obtain a decaying first part, as in the case of free oscillation, as well as a second part, which follows the excitation u=g(t).
+Hence, we get a decaying first part, as in the case of the free oscillation, plus a residual stationary part, which follows the excitation u=g(t).

 The differential equation therefore becomes